 Pseudocode uses very high-level syntax very similar to the English languages (or in fact the native language of the writer such as German or French etc).
 It attempts to be written with a structure similar to that of a programming language but with syntax that does not bind it to one programming language (thus loose syntax).

-SET x TO 10 WHILE x < 30 SEND x TO DISPLAY SET x TO x + 5 END WHILE
+LET x BE 10 WHILE x < 30 DISPLAY x LET x BE x + 5 END WHILE

 Since pseudocode has no actual syntax, this should only be interpreted as the programmer sees fit.